 Cheyenne warriors used powerful bows and arrows, war clubs, spears, and hide shields.

-Here is a website with pictures and more information about American Indian weapons.
+Here is a website with pictures and more information about Indian clubs

 Who were the Cheyenne Dog Soldiers?